velocityzen/coleccionista/readme.md

 # Coleccionista #

-Helper class that streams files one by one in one stream.
+Helper stream class that streams files one by one in one stream.

 ## Events ##
 __itemstart__ — triggers when new file open __itemend__ — triggers when file stream end